Exposing Citation Vulnerabilities in Generative Engines: Discussion

-Finally, we examine the evaluation of content trustworthiness. \emph{TrustRAG} combines K-means clustering with LLM self-evaluation to flag malicious citations using text content of citations~\cite{zhou2025trustragenhancingrobustnesstrustworthiness}, yet clustering-based filters risk false negatives and false positives~\cite{adversarial-examples-for-k-nearest-neighbor-classifiers-based-on-higher-order-voronoi-diagrams-nips21, good-word-attacks-on-statistical-spam-filters-ceas2005}.
+Finally, we examine the evaluation of content trustworthiness. \emph{TrustRAG} combines K-means clustering with LLM self-evaluation to flag malicious citations using the text content of citations~\cite{zhou2025trustragenhancingrobustnesstrustworthiness}, yet clustering-based filters risk false negatives and false positives~\cite{adversarial-examples-for-k-nearest-neighbor-classifiers-based-on-higher-order-voronoi-diagrams-nips21, good-word-attacks-on-statistical-spam-filters-ceas2005}.
 To mitigate this risk, TrustRAG supplements clustering with LLM-as-a-Judge, but adaptive adversaries can erode LLM-based judgments~\cite{raina2024llmasajudgerobustinvestigatinguniversal}; the defense landscape remains a cat-and-mouse game.
 Note that our publisher-attribute classifier relies on URL and WHOIS content rather than surface text alone, which makes surface text attacks less effective and reduces this attack surface.
 To be more accurate, we plan to extend TrustRAG's core by incorporating publisher attribute classification and content-injection-barrier modeling per publisher category, thereby reducing false negatives/positives. \emph{RobustRAG}~\cite{xiang2024certifiablyrobustragretrieval} and \emph{InstructRAG}~\cite{wei2025instructraginstructingretrievalaugmentedgeneration} also propose to evaluate content trustworthiness.
 However, these methods do not apply well to GEs because GEs obtain multiple web sources as citations; these studies cannot prevent attacks when multiple malicious retrieval texts are included~\cite{zhou2025trustragenhancingrobustnesstrustworthiness}.

 \textbf{Limitations and Future Work:} This section discusses the limitations of our study.
-First is the limitation of our experiment targets.
+First, there is a limitation regarding our experiment targets.
 In question targets, this study targets the political domain in the U.S. and Japan, limiting question formats to closed-ended questions.
 Our study also targets GE models without reasoning mode because APIs do not provide reasoning with web search mode enabled~\cite{openai-api-reference}.
 We will expand target models, questions, and topics such as health and finance to show more general findings.

 Second, our category classification approach has limited granularity in distinguishing between web source types within each publisher attribute category.
 Our analysis of content-injection barriers depends on our publisher attribute classification.
 However, our method does not account for cost differences, such as publisher selection processes or peer review processes on individual pages.
 Content-injection barriers vary between peer-reviewed journal papers and preprint papers, and between different newspaper publishers.
 By considering these differences within the attribute groups, we capture content-injection-barrier realities at higher resolution.